Effective on: 11/26/14

 Information Collection and Use

 Briefing.com is the sole owner of the information collected on www.briefing.com.
 Briefing.com collects information from our users at several different points on our Web site.
 We do not share, sell, trade, or rent your personal information to third parties for unknown reasons.
-Briefing.com has a free non-subscription area within the Investor service which does not require registration of any kind as well as a free mobile version of the Investor service which does not require registration of any kind.
+Briefing.com has a free non-subscription area within the Investor service.
+Most areas do not require registration to use.
+However, some Calendars do require registration in order to access due to contractual obligations with third-party content providers.
+Briefing.com also has a free mobile version of the Investor service which does not require registration of any kind.
 Any user is free to access this area of the Web site or the Investor mobile site without submitting any personal contact information.

 Briefing.com also has several subscription areas in the site as well as a mobile site which subscribers may access.
 In order to use these subscription areas in the Web site or the subscription-based mobile site, a user must first complete a registration form.
 During registration a user is required to give contact information (such as name and e-mail address).
 We use this information to contact the user about services on our site for which he has purchased a subscription to access; and unique identifiers (such as, username and password).

 We request information from the user on our subscriber form.
 A user must provide contact information (such as name, e-mail, and mailing address) and financial information (such as credit card number, expiration date).
 This information is used for billing purposes.
 If we have trouble processing an order, the information is used to contact the user.
-If you choose to send a gift subscription, we will ask you for the gift recipient’s contact information (such as name, e-mail, and mailing address).
-We will send the gift recipient an e-mail notifying them that a gift subscription has been ordered for them.
 Briefing.com stores this information as part of the subscription.
-If a gift subscription recipient does not wish to have their information stored by Briefing.com, they have the option to de-activate their account.
 For more information, please see the Choice and Opt-out sections.

 Information UseWe store information that we collect through log files, clear gifs, and/or third parties to create a profile of our users.
 The profile is used as a whole, rather than individually to track user preferences, but not individual patterns of use.
 We do not share your profile with other third parties.
 The ads appearing on this Web site are delivered to users by DoubleClick, our Web advertising partner.
 Information about users' visit to this site, such as number of times they have viewed an ad (but not user name, address, or other personal information), is used to serve ads to users on this site.
 For more information about DoubleClick, cookies, and how to "opt-out", please click here.